Joint Inference of Diffusion and Structure in Partially Observed Social Networks Using Coupled Matrix Factorization: Proposed Method

+{With the identity covariance matrix, for each user $i$, we can sample latent factor from a $D$-dimensional normal distribution with the following mean and covariance.

-Note that ${\sigma_{R}^{-2}\mathbf{I}_{N}}$ and $\mathbf{I}_{D} \otimes {\mathbf{W}_U}^{-1}$ are fixed input terms.\\ There is a problem in sampling the remaining variables of the joint distribution \eqref{eq:joint}, because of logistic likelihood function which is not conjugate with other Gaussian terms.
-Hence, we utilize the Polya-Gamma latent variables \cite{polson2013bayesian} by adding an auxiliary random variable $\mathbf{\Lambda}_{ij}$ (Figure \eqref{fig:PolyaGamma}) for approximating the logistic likelihood with a Gaussian distribution that can easily multiply with prior normal distributions.
+} There is a problem in sampling the remaining variables of the joint distribution \eqref{eq:joint} because of the logistic likelihood function, which is not conjugate with other Gaussian terms.
+Hence, we utilize the Polya-Gamma latent variables \cite{polson2013bayesian} by adding an auxiliary random variable $\mathbf{\Lambda}_{ij}$ (Fig. \eqref{fig:PolyaGamma}) for approximating the logistic likelihood with a Gaussian distribution that can easily multiply with prior normal distributions.

 where, $P(\mathbf{\Lambda}_{ij}) \sim PG(\mathbf{\Lambda}_{ij}|1,0)$.
 By conditioning \eqref{eq:LogistictoNormal_v1} on auxiliary variable, we obtain:

 \textbf{Sampling} $\mathbf{\Lambda}$: The sampling of $\mathbf{\Lambda}$ is given by: